Posted on 15th October, 2020

 If you, or a loved one, worked as a firefighter and have developed lymphoma, our highly skilled paralegals will advise you on your best legal options for pursuing a claim that can provide financial stability to you and your family.

-Those who developed lymphoma from contaminated drinking water may have a claim against the company whose facilities spilled the chemicals which infiltrated the water supply.
+Those who developed lymphoma?may have a claim against the company whose facilities spilled chemicals in the water supply.

 At Atraxia Law, we work with clients to ensure that claims for compensation incorporate all legal entitlements.
 To learn if you qualify to file a claim, please call us today to arrange for your free, confidential, and no-obligation case review.